OdeliaHochman/Experis-Financial-DM-BI-Project/README.md

 These artifacts provided the foundational blueprint for subsequent development phases.

 ### Data Mart Development:
-The Data Mart creation will be done using data derived from the billing operational system database ( ExperisBillings), and it will include summarized data tables, focusing on the Company's customers, employees, departments ( Cyber , BI , Sales , etc.), and financial data.
+The Data Mart creation will be done using data derived from the billing operational system database ( ExperisBillings), and it will include summarized data tables, focusing on the Company's customers, employees, departments ( Cyber, BI, Sales, etc.), and financial data.

 ### Power BI Reports:
 This phase involved creating another table - Dates, calculated columns, and measures using DAX to support the envisioned visualizations and, subsequently, proceeding to craft and design the visualizations.